 - 1. The ball must be put into play no more than 25 seconds after the ready for play signal has been given. - 2.
-The guarterback must throw the ball within five (5) seconds after the snap. - 3.
-A team may not put the ball in play before it is declared ready for play. - The penalty in either case is a Dead Ball Foul, Delay of Game, with a loss of 3 yards.
+A team may not put the ball in play before it is declared ready for play. - The penalty in either case is a Dead Ball Foul, Delay of Game, with a loss of 5 yards.